LenaLoz/QA-repository-/README.md

 # QA-repository-
 cool repository
-That is no funny! :joy:
+That is not funny! :joy: